Display Accessibility Tools

 Matthew Chansler photo

-Matt Chansler started as Collection Assistant in 2019.
-As a facilitator, Matt supports educational and research activities by providing specimen access, coordinating activities of undergraduates and volunteers, and managing workflows for specimen acquisition and digitization.
+Matt Chansler served as the Collection Assistant from 2019-2023.
+Matt supported our educational and research activities by providing specimen access, coordinating activities of undergraduates and volunteers, and managing workflows for specimen acquisition and digitization.